-Big Rock Valley (BRV), the foundation’s headquarters, draws its name from the large number of boulders left by receding Ice Age glaciers.
-The property began with a 160-acre parcel that Ed Lowe purchased in 1964, and today BRV comprises 2,000 acres of woodland, farmland, wetland and prairie.
+BRV draws its name from the large number of boulders left by receding Ice Age glaciers.
+The property began with a 160-acre parcel that Ed Lowe purchased in 1964 and today comprises 2,000 acres of woodlands, farmlands, wetland and prairies.

 Because of its different landscapes and ecosystems, BRV attracts a wide variety of flora and fauna.
 Indeed, species inventories show that BRV is home to more than 700 plant varieties, 100 bird species and 30 varieties of amphibians and reptiles.
 Nurturing these diverse native populations is one of our main priorities — with particular attention given to threatened and endangered species.